sashakoshka/m4kc/README.md

 * "Sticky" block collision - this behavior is present in the original version and I have been trying to work out ways to fix it for a while.
 * Raycaster breaks at -64 along any axis
+* Infinite terrain generation is not fully functional, issues such as chunks flashing in and out of existence are common

 ## Some goals for this project